Buying a home: home mortgage considerations and more

 - Obtain prequalification or preapproval for a mortgage

-Understand how a real estate agent can help you
+Understand the benefits of using a real estate agent

 An agent can guide you through the process of buying a home and may make it easier in many ways.
 For instance, a real estate agent can generally: